dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 The quality of the inferences performed by our method are dependant on the following factors:

 1) The demographic scenario used to fit the data.
+We obtain this via an ABC method (see step 8).

 - The ability to perform inferences is tightly dependant on the demographic scenario.
 As an example, in Figure S33 of our paper we see the L values show a larger difference between different values of selection under a constant population size scenario compared to a population expansion scenario.
 Larger L value differences lead to a smaller variance on the selection estimates (point estimates or DFE).